 Tracer methods using isotopically-labeled compounds are ideal to explore dynamic aspects of protein metabolism in the whole organism.
 The infusion of a tracer is coupled with the measurement of end products of nitrogen metabolism (Picou and Taylor-Roberts Model) or with the determination of the enrichment of isotope (15N or 13C) in plasma following administration of a labeled amino acid (Waterlow Model).
 When this latter approach is combined with measurements of 13C in expired carbon dioxide or 15N in urinary urea or ammonia, the components of whole body amino acid flux and whole body protein synthesis and catabolism can be determined.

-New Techniques of Protein Turnover
+Muscle Protein Turnover

-Metabolic Solutions can determine protein turnover using a deuterium oxide labeling method.
+Metabolic Solutions can determine muscle protein turnover using a deuterium oxide labeling method.
 Oral doses of deuterium oxide are administered to subjects.
 The alpha-hydrogen of alanine of protein is labeled during metabolism with alanine transaminase.
-Previs et al. (Am J Physiol 286:E665-E672, 2004) have demonstrated that deuterium oxide administration can be used to quantitate protein synthetic rates in humans.
+Previs et al. (Am J Physiol 286:E665-E672, 2004) have demonstrated that deuterium oxide administration can be used to quantitate muscle protein synthetic rates in humans.

 List of Protein Turnover Services